 - Refine presentations and report writings skills

-The program is appropriate for motivated undergraduate students majoring in biology, chemistry, engineering, or related disciplines.
+The program is appropriate for motivated undergraduate students majoring in biology, chemistry, engineering, or related disciplines, recent graduates, and those interested in starting the MEng program in the near future.
 One of the program goals is to promote the success of women and underrepresented minorities in science and engineering.